-This course will serve as the foundation and tools of finance, including examination of financial markets, investments and financial management in large corporations, small businesses, and personal financial planning.
+The foundation and tools of finance, including examination of financial markets, investments and financial management in large corporations, small businesses, and personal financial planning.
 Prerequisite: MATH 103U or higher and ACCT 301U or equivalent preparation in financial accounting are required.
 Statistics course also recommended; may be taken concurrently.
 3 sem. hrs.

-FIN 398U, Special Topics 3 sem. hrs.
+FIN 398U, Special Topics